Croatia Digital Nomad Visa Requirements 2025: Best Steps

 Digital nomads are exempt from paying income tax in Croatia if their income is from outside the country.

-What is the approval rate for Croatia digital nomad visa?
+What is the approval rate for the Croatia digital nomad visa?

 The approval rate for the Croatia digital nomad visa is generally high.
 If all requirements are met, most applications are approved.